splunk/splunk-operator/docs/AppFramework.md

 3. Create unique folders on the remote storage volume to use as App Source locations.
    * An App Source is a folder on the remote storage volume containing a select subset of Splunk apps and add-ons.
 In this example, there are Splunk apps installed and run locally on the cluster manager, and select apps that will be distributed to all cluster peers by the cluster manager.
-   * The apps are split across 3 folders named `networkApps`, `clusterBase`, and `adminApps` .
+   * The apps are split across three folders named `networkApps`, `clusterBase`, and `adminApps`.
 The apps placed into  `networkApps` and `clusterBase` are distributed to the cluster peers, but the apps in `adminApps` are for local use on the cluster manager instance only.

 4. Copy your Splunk app or add-on archive files to the App Source.
    * In this example, the Splunk apps for the cluster peers are located at `bucket-app-framework/idxcAndCmApps/networkAppsLoc/`,  `bucket-app-framework/idxcAndCmApps/clusterBaseLoc/`, and the apps for the cluster manager are located at`bucket-app-framework/idxcAndCmApps/adminAppsLoc/`.
 They are all accessible through the end point `https://s3-us-west-2.amazonaws.com` for s3 and https://mystorageaccount.blob.core.windows.net for azure blob.